krzysu/flot.tooltip/README.md

 	With `%x` and `%y` values you can also use `.precision`, for example `%x.2` means that value of X will be rounded to 2 digits after the decimal point.
 -   `dateFormat` : you can use the same specifiers as in Flot, for time mode data
 -   `shifts` : shift tooltip position regarding mouse pointer for `x` and `y`, negative values are ok
+-	`defaultTheme` : plugin have default theme build-in but here you can switch it off and adjust look of tip styling `#flotTip` in your CSS

 Depreciated in v0.3: